UMN-Kernel-Object/documentation/participants.rst

 I was a beekeeper for 3 years!
 In that time I wound up with 0 jars of honey, 1 happy bear, and too many bee stings to count.

+**Shaun Loo**
+I'm a junior CS major here at UMN.
+I am also the sysadmin for ACM UMN, and a DJ for Radio K. My Linux journey started with some version of Ubuntu (14.04?).
+My favouite cartoon is Gravity Falls.

 Advisors
 --------